 Keep a backup cellphone and an extra charger in your safe room.
-The awesome thing about phones these days is that they could do more than call.
-You could text, access the internet, and use social media to communicate.
+The awesome thing about phones these days is that they do more than call.
+You can text, access the internet, and use social media to communicate.

 Laptop, Tablet, or Computer

-Besides your phone, you'll need another way to access the web.
+Besides your phone, you’ll need another way to access the web.
 Add a spare laptop, tablet, or computer to your room.
-There's no such thing as too much backup, as we like to say.
-You could even use any of these devices for entertainment while waiting for the threat to pass.
+There’s no such thing as too much backup, as we like to say.
+You can even use these devices for entertainment while waiting for the threat to pass.

 When the phone lines are down, you could use a ham radio to connect with fellow preppers.
 Just keep in mind that you need a license to operate it.